Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

 ## Religious Framework

-The RG2 mod features four main religions, each with distinct lore and racial preferences:
+The RoomianRealms mod features four main religions, each with distinct lore and civilization preferences:

 ### 1. Temple of Aminion
 - **Deity**: Aminion, the fallen one, lord of chaos